PEACE Project

 PEACE stands for Portal of Epigraphy, Archaeology, Conservation and Education on Jewish Funerary Culture.

 When studying the history of a people one may learn a myriad of details from the ways in which they chose to remember—and consequently immortalize—their dead.
-These details, best summarized by the term “funerary culture”, are found at the heart of this project.
+These details, best summarized by the term “funerary culture”, are found at the heart of our project.
 The PEACE portal explores Jewish funerary culture through the ages.
-In this initial phase, it focuses on epigraphical aspects: the inscriptions recorded on stone, plaster, or gold-glass.
-The other aspects, namely archaeology, conservation, and education, will be added to the portal in the coming years.

 Why a portal?